Treppe/clarity-journal/Main journal.md

 ### Awareness and Relevancy
 - Add in battle voiced lines for heroes, indicating their status.
 For example: "It hurts, feeling weak!" line to emphasise the dependence of they attack strength from their health
+## Response
+### Mechanic Response Analysis
+- ***Rest* ability**
+	- Choice
+		- Player chooses to rest over other possible actions
+	- Proactive and Inactive
+		- When player rests it's proactive, because the rest will not happen if player doesn't decide so
+		- When enemy rests it's reactive, because it just happens without any action from player

 # Pillars of Eternity II: Deadfire
 ![](screenshots/poe.jpg)